Every day, millions of marketers rely on tools and software for marketing automation, such as CRM customer relationship management software.

 These aren’t necessarily crucial duties, but rather, ones that otherwise hog up a sales rep’s precious time.

 For example, sales force automation software allows your sales team to more effectively do the following:

 - Finding the leads that are the most qualified and thus viable, as they have a higher chance of buying

 - Generating reports using the most frequent data and metrics so a sales rep doesn’t have to spend all day (or even several days) doing this

 - Assigning leads to certain members of the sales team so the most qualified sales rep handles the right leads

 - Automatically scheduling appointments so this takes less time

-- Tracking the sales pipeline so sales reps receive alerts when leads make their way through the pipeline to ensure the appropriate actions are taken
+- Tracking the sales pipeline so sales pipeline management agents receive alerts when leads make their way through the pipeline to ensure the appropriate actions are taken

-- Automating time-consuming parts of the sales process, like sending emails or even follow-ups, as these can be scheduled
+- Automating time-consuming parts of the sales processes, like sending emails or even follow-ups, as these can be scheduled

 Here’s a graph that further paints the grim picture of where the average sales rep’s time goes every day.